Training structure

 Faculty of Science

-The construction of solutions of partial differential equations (PDEs) and the theoretical study of their qualitative behaviour is essentially based on the use of analytical results and in particular functional analysis.
-This course presents first important tools for the resolution of PDEs via analytical or geometrical points of view.
-These tools will be implemented in the study of some examples of PDEs representative of large classes of equations.
+The construction of solutions to partial differential equations (PDEs) and the theoretical study of their qualitative behavior is essentially based on the use of analytical results, and in particular functional analysis.
+This course introduces the first important tools for solving PDEs from analytical or geometrical points of view.
+These tools will be put to use in the study of a few examples of PDEs representative of major classes of equations.

 Functional Analysis